Optogenetic control of intracellular flows and cell migration: a comprehensive mathematical analysis with a minimal active gel model: Effect of polymerization

 Finally we considered a centered activation with the same integrated signal (in internal coordinates) as in the previous case, i.e.~$u_\mathrm{on}=1/4$ and $u_\mathrm{off}=3/4$.
 From the previous discussion we know that the length and velocity decouple from the polymerization and that the length is primarily given by subtracting the integral of the optogenetic activation stress from the unperturbed stable length $\hat{L}$.
 The equations for length and velocity, Eqs.~(\ref{eq:appendix_polymerization_Ldot}) and (\ref{eq:appendix_polymerization_V}), now read

 and we simply have $V=\overline{v_p}$.
 The last term in Eq.~(\ref{eq:Active_gel_polymerization_centered_Ldot}), which accounts for the optogenetic activation, shows only a relative deviation to the corresponding term in the asymmetrically half-activated cell of 3\% for realistic parameters and $|L/\mathcal{L}| \lessapprox 1$.
 We therefore obtain similar results for the lengths as in the half-activated cell.
 However, we do not have any symmetry breaking in the activation, as the velocity is solely determined by the average polymerization velocity $\overline{v_p}$ and does no longer depend on $\Delta v_p$ and $\varepsilon$.
-The respective kymograph is shown in Fig.~\ref{fig:Active_Maxwell_polymerization_kymographs}(c).
+The respective kymograph for a signal fixed in co-moving coordinates is shown in Fig.~\ref{fig:Active_Maxwell_polymerization_kymographs}(c).